tonytw1/wellynews/README.md

 ### Watchlist

-A page on a publishers website which is known to contain links to new newsitems.
+A page on a publishers website which is known to contain links to new news items.
 This might be a homepage or a news page.

-Used when a publisher with interesting content does not provide a feed.
+Watchlist items are used when a publisher with interesting content does not provide a feed but their content is valuable enough to post manually.

-Polled regularly to detect changes which might indicate new newsitems.
+Watchlist items are polled regularly to detect changes which might indicate new news items.
 See detecting page changes (below)[(#detecting-changes)].